 - Copper and brass are the most popular types of material used for supply lines today (although plastic is seen more and more).
 Copper and brass plumbing has the longest leak-free life expectancy.

-Our Engineers evaluate the plumbing in the home, building, condo, or co-op.
+Our Professional Engineers evaluate the plumbing in the home, building, condo, or co-op.
 If there are any problems in the observable plumbing lines, our engineers will advise you of them.

 Some buildings have an underground sprinkler system.
 The underground pipes for most sprinkler systems are made of plastic.
 Since the pipes are underground, leakage problems are difficult to find.
 Often, leaks are found only when a building owner observes that part of the lawn is turning brown because it is not being watered properly.

-Steam And Hot Water
+Steam and Hot Water

 Many homes and buildings are heated by hot water (hydronic) or steam.
 Hot water is typically pumped by a circulator pump, while the steam rises naturally.
 The steam or heated water are distributed in pipes throughout the building: